Caris LeVert NBA Playoffs Player Props: Cavaliers vs. Knicks

 Caris LeVert Insights vs. the Knicks

-- He's connected on 1.7 threes per game, or 13.4% of his team's makes from beyond the arc this season.
+- This season, Caris LeVert has made 4.3 shots per game, which adds up to 9.4% of his team's total makes.

-- LeVert's opponents, the Knicks, have one of the NBA's slowest tempos with 101.0 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.
+- LeVert is averaging 4.4 three-point field goal attempts per game this season, which is 12.5% of his team's tries from beyond the arc.

-- Defensively, the Knicks are 12th in the league, allowing 113.1 points per contest.
+- The Knicks are the 12th-best defensive squad in the league, giving up 113.1 points per game.

-- The Knicks concede 42.0 rebounds per game, ranking seventh in the league.
+- The Knicks are the seventh-ranked team in the league, allowing 42 rebounds per game.

-- Looking at assists, the Knicks have conceded 25.1 per game, 13th in the league.
+- The Knicks are the 13th-ranked squad in the league, conceding 25.1 assists per contest.

-- Conceding 13.0 made 3-pointers per contest, the Knicks are the 25th-ranked team in the league.
+- The Knicks are the 25th-ranked team in the league at allowing threes, conceding 13 made 3-pointers per game.

 Caris LeVert vs. the Knicks